tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

-In the handler, we end up needing to clone the stream twice: once to split it into a reader and writer stream (for stdin and stdout), and once more to have an error channel so the host can send in-band error messages if the guest shell exits unexpectedly.
+In the handler, we end up needing to clone the stream twice: once to split it into a reader and writer stream (for stdin and stdout), and once more to have an error channel so the host can send in-band error messages to the client even if the guest shell exits unexpectedly.

 Next we present the two streams as `WasiFile` to the WASI context, and spawn a new `wasmtime::Store` from this context and the application